What do Pharmacy Admissions Committees look for in an applicant?

-- Can the student handle the academic rigors of medical school?
+- Can the student handle the academic rigors of pharmacy school?

 - Why does the student want to be a pharmacist?
 Do they want to be in the profession for the “right” reasons and know the dedication the career entails?